nopnop2002/esp-idf-mqtt-broker/README.md

 # Software requiment
-- mongoose ver7.6 or later.
+- mongoose version 7.7.
 The version of mongoose is written [here](https://github.com/cesanta/mongoose/blob/master/mongoose.h#L23).
+It doesn't work with the version 7.8.

 - esp-idf ver4.4 or later.
 This is because this version supports ESP32-C3.